adelaidebonfamille/imageprocessing/README.md

   - `process_option(self, menu_option)`: Processes the selected menu option and calls the appropriate function.
   - `change_image(self)`: Allows the user to change the image.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 Enjoy using the image processor application!
 If you encounter any issues, feel free to open an issue in this repository.